svhawkins/B-Minor-Compiler/README.txt

 void expr_print(struct expr* e) { expr_fprint(stdout, e); }

-This feature was added in order to test the print functions prior to bison integration, so that the output could be saved somewhere.
-(i tried this with a pipe, but it wouldn't work).
+This feature was added in order to test the print functions prior to bison integration, so that the output could be saved somewhere (attempts were done with a pipe, but no avail/debugging I did not want to go through)

 ***
 any problems/difficulties:

-1. nothing so far. some might arise with the bison ast integration.

-2. struct type now has additional field to hold its size when in declarations: struct type {
+1. struct type now has additional field to hold its size when in declarations: struct type {
 		int kind;
 		struct type* subtype;